FuelLabs/fuels-wallet/.changeset/warm-waves-breathe.md

 "fuels-wallet": patch
 ---

-Fix image size for assets with and without an icon.
+fix: image size for assets with and without an icon.